Graduate Program - PhD (Doctor of Philosophy)

 The GPA of the four core courses must be 3.5 or better.
-Advanced or specialized versions of core courses may be used as substitutes (e.g., CSC720 (AI II) may substitute for CSC520 (AI), and CSC573 (Internet Protocols) may substitute for CSC570 (Computer Networks)).
+CSC 720 may be substituted for CSC 520 and CSC 573 may be substituted for CSC 570.
 Special topics courses (CSC 59x or 79x) may not be used to satisfy core course requirements.
 Core course requirements must be met during the first 27 credit hours of the candidate's degree program.

 The candidate must also take two CSC 700 level courses.
 One of these courses may be a CSC 791 (Special Topics) course with approval of the advisor and DGP.